Xilinx/wireless-xorif/src/libxorif/README.md

 * It can also be built separately using an appropriate SDK including the cross-compilation tools and dependencies (e.g. libmetal library)

     * Run: `make`

+## Python Bindings

+* The Python module `pylibxorif.py` provides (Python 3) bindings for the C library
+    * The `pylibxorif.py` module can be found in the current directory, and it is also installed as part of the PetaLinux build, and can be found in the `/usr/share/xorif` directory
+    * The Python bindings use CFFI and can be used directly, or in conjunction with other libraries such as Pyro4 which allows remote procedure calls to Python objects
+    * The Pyro4 and CFFI libraries are included as part of the Petalinux build, or can be installed manually with `pip install`
+    * The Python bindings are provided for "ease of use".
+The Phython API is largely the same as the C API, but more "Pythonic", e.g. allowing "dicts" to be passed in rather than pointers to structures.

 ## Usage

 * The basic use of the library API is as follows...